 Automatically running, managing, and assessing tests is vital for improving the quality of software.
 Functional tests are used to make sure the application is working properly, while non-functional tests provide insight into its performance and usability.
 Beyond this, several testing scenarios can be used to determine the operational state of your software.

-When developers make changes to code, there can be unexpected effects that can impact both functional and non-functional services, which means that even previously developed software can become riddled with bugs and other errors.
+When developers make changes to code, they can encounter unexpected effects that impact both functional and non-functional services.
+This means that even previously developed software can become riddled with bugs and other errors.
 Regression testing is the process of going through the software after each change to test its usability and performance.

-Automated regression testing is useful in that it gives developers a common set of tasks that can be run each time code is updated, making it easier to stay on top of the development cycle.
+Automated regression testing is useful in that it gives developers a common set of tasks that can be run each time code is updated.
+This makes it easier to stay on top of the development cycle.

 Automated regression testing also saves quality assurance teams time by automatically validating code after a commit is made.
 Tests can be performed multiple times over a short period of time and without interruption, improving the production pipeline and eliminating errors.

-All too often, code is shipped with hidden vulnerabilities and other security issues that malicious actors can take advantage of, allowing them to gain access to user systems and steal data.
+All too often, we see code shipped with hidden vulnerabilities and other security issues.
+Malicious actors can take advantage of these flaws, allowing them to gain access to user systems and steal data.
 This creates a nightmare scenario for the development team.